Afudu/P4_OpenClassroom/README.md

 # Basic flow

+1. Create players.
-1. Create a new tournament.
+2. Create a new tournament.
-2. Add eight players in the tournament.
+3. Add eight players in the tournament.
-3. Start the tournament created and run the rounds.
+4. Start the tournament created and run the rounds.
-4. The application generates the pairings automatically.
+5. The application generates the pairings automatically.
-5. Input match scores: the winner receives 1 point, the loser 0, and 0.5 each for a tie.
+6. Input match scores: the winner receives 1 point, the loser 0, and 0.5 each for a tie.

 # Requirement